icd-tohoku/BirdViewAR_chi2023/MainDrone_windows/README.md

 In this project, I used "com.dji.wsdkdemo" for the package name.
 If you used another package name, please fill in the package name of Package.appxmanifest with your package name(Detailes are in Configutr Properties section of above page).

 ### 3. Replace and import DJIVideoParser
-Remove original DJIVideoParser and copy DJIVideoParser [here](https://developer.dji.com/document/868bd800-1fc0-4f9e-a420-b7524a088909)
+Remove original DJIVideoParser and copy DJIVideoParser from [here](https://developer.dji.com/document/868bd800-1fc0-4f9e-a420-b7524a088909)
 Import DJIVideoParser project according to "Importing DJIVideoParser Project" section on the following page.
 https://developer.dji.com/document/868bd800-1fc0-4f9e-a420-b7524a088909